Remembering Rev. Morgan Jones

 Through the G.I.
 Bill, Morgan went off to Bible college.
 He attended Columbia Bible College in Columbia, South Carolina, the college Mary Jane was attending before she entered the Army Nurse Corps.

 After college, Morgan became a missionary.
 By that time, he was married and had a couple kids.
 But he chose to take the gospel to the remote indigenous tribes of South America.
 Morgan often told stories about translating the Bible into a language that was not yet a written language.
-It required him to transpose the language first and then eventually translate the New Testament into that newly transposed language.
+It required him to transpose the language first, making it a written language, and then eventually translate the New Testament into that newly transposed language.
 Yes, Morgan was a brilliant guy.

 He was my first mentor.
 Not only that, his influence was so great on our family, that even after he left Clermont, his influence remained via recordings of his sermons.
 My brothers Bill and Brett were deeply influenced by those sermons, so much so that they too became preachers.
-My youngest brother Brett, the one whom I shared about a couple weeks that he just graduated college?
+My youngest brother Brett, the one whom I shared about a couple weeks ago.
 Well, he graduated from Morgan and Mary Jane’s alma mater, now called Columbia International University.

 All that said, I know if Morgan was around today he’d probably be a bit disappointed in me, though he’d enjoy having a good theological discussion.
 I left the fold and faith he so powerfully was a part of and helped lead.
 I could not accept the answer he once gave to a question I remember a Bible Study student once asked him – what about those who’ve never heard the gospel or even the name Jesus Christ?
 How could they end up in hell for something they could not help?